defano/pig-tutorial/README.md

 * For each group, count the number of tickets issued
 * Output a list (*bag*) of tuples consisting of `(camera address, ticket count)`

-_**A note to the pedantic:** Clearly, each intersection has multiple cameras installed to capture traffic moving in multiple directions.
+_**A note to the pedantic:** Clearly, each intersection has multiple cameras installed to capture traffic moving in different directions.
 In the context of this lab the term "camera" will refer logically to all the physical cameras installed at a given intersection._

 1. Start by giving our script a name by entering something like `CountTickets` into the `Title` field.
 2. In the Pig script editor, enter the following statement to tell Pig to load the `all_rlc_tickets_2012` dataset into a variable (*alias*) called `tickets`.
 You may also find it helpful to use the "Pig Helper" drop-down menu to automatically populate the right-hand of this expression.
 It can be found under the "HCatalog" submenu.